CSBSJU/CSCI-160/exercises/cracking.md

 public class Main
 {
   /**
-   * The password prototype --- summarizes requirements of the passwords
+   * The password prototype --- captures requirements of the passwords
    * accepted and defines the alphabet.
    */
   public static String PROTOTYPE = "aaaa";
+  /**
+   * The number of guesses per second that the cracking program is capable of.
+   */
+  public static double G = 1000.0;

   /**
    * This is where the program starts.
    */